• Home

 How to Calculate Payback Period in Excel

 The payback period is the time expected to earn the initial investment back.
 There are various reasons why the payback period is significant.
-However, the most important is that it offers a measure of risk and benefit.
+The most important is that it offers a measure of risk and benefit.

 How to calculate the payback period in Excel?
 Many finance professionals often ask themselves this question.
 Excel was developed to help businesspeople complete everyday business and financial operations.
 Its features make it widely used to create business strategies and to assess investments for viability.